b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 A very significant Vaikhanasa agama on image worship attributed to Maharshi Atri.

+### BHATTACHARYYA, H. ###

+* Bhattacharyya, Haridas (ed.)
+(1956).
+‘The Cultural Heritage of India: Vol. 4 - The Religions’.
+With a 'Publisher’s Note' by Swami Nityaswarupananda.
+With a 'Preface' by Suniti Kumar Chatterji.
+With an 'Introduction' by Bharataratna Bhagavan Das.
+(Note: First edition was of 3 volumes published in 1937.
+Second edition published in 1956 was of 5 volumes, revised and enlarged.).
+Calcutta, West Bengal, India: The Ramakrishna Mission Institute of Culture (Swami Nityaswarupananda).
+Source: https://archive.org/details/bhattacharyya-haridas-ed.-1956.-the-cultural-heritage-of-india-vol.-4-the-religions (accessed: Friday, August 16, 2024)

+**Purport:**<br>
+...

 ### BHATTACHARYYA, M. ###

 * Bhattacharyya, Manjula (1989). '\[Chapter] 9: Medieval Bhakti Movements in Gujarat' (pp. 97-105) in Bhattacharyya, Narendra Nath (ed.)
 (1989a). *Medieval Bhakti Movements in India: Sri Chaitanya Quincentenary Commemoration Volume*.
 First edition.
 New Delhi, India: Munshiram Manoharlal Publishers Pvt.
 Ltd. (Published on behalf of Sri Chaitanya Quincentenary Commemoration Committee, Chinsurah).
 ISBN 8121504591.